Looking for my Media Kit? Try here.

 Add it to your “Want to Read” list on Goodreads.
 From September 2020 this will also available from your local library – just request the paperback from your librarian.
 You can also read the digital edition using the overdrive and libby library apps.

-“How to Get Your Name in the Dictionary” (launching 22 October 2018) is a light-hearted look at the lives of the soldiers, inventors, style icons, and villains who gave their names to the English language as eponyms.
+“How to Get Your Name in the Dictionary” (2018) is a light-hearted look at the lives of the soldiers, inventors, style icons, and villains who gave their names to the English language as eponyms.
 From atlas to zeppelin English is full of words named for Greek gods, explorers, serious scientists, and crafty chefs.
 These heroes and heroines, scattered through world history, all did something extraordinary to squeeze their name into the dictionary, and this book celebrates their biographies.

 More than 260 eponyms are featured across subjects as diverse as food, Irish history, calendars, hats, inventions, words named after places, Greek gods, military history, politics, astronomy, fashion, popular phrases, villains, science, and a selection of eponyms which simply defy categorisation.

 Ideal for word geeks, history lovers, and biography buffs.

 Available in paperback from Amazon.com, Amazon.co.uk, Wordery.com, request it from your Irish independent bookshop (great list here), request it from your Irish & UK indie bookshop (search here), or buy at Book Depository.

 Available in your local library – just request the paperback from your librarian.
 You can also read the digital edition using the overdrive/libby library apps.